Happy Holidays, Social Media Style

 This sweet video says so much more about Social Media than most can say, and it does it in a breezy, easy to understand style.

 The main idea behind this rather detailed video consists of a retelling of the Nativity Story.
 The video does so through the medium of social media, with everything from Facebook statuses to Foursquare check-ins, to tweets, and more.
 Even email gets into the act.
 The Virgin Mary apparently uses Gmail.

 And then there is even more, with a look at Nazareth from Google Earth.
 Of course there is a check for directions from Nazareth to Bethlehem.
 A check for hotel space reveals only a stable available (but of course).
 Joseph buys a cow (from Farmville, I would guess).

 The Magi discuss their offerings (over Gmail – man, Google has its hands in everything!).
 And they pick up their gold, frankincense and myrrh at, you guessed it, Amazon.
 Twitter gets into the act as the Magi, naturally, follow the star there (very clever play on words there).

-Eventually, the visit to the baby by the Magi gets placed onto video and uploaded to – could there be any other place more perfect? – YouTube.
+Eventually, the visit to the baby by the Magi ends up on video.
+Someone uploads it to – could there be any other place more perfect? – YouTube.
 The video shows, I suspect, a play.

 Credit Where Credit Is Due